maxtkc/mvths-wiki/docs/070xe-sumo-battery.rst

-Sumo Battery
+STEP SIX: Battery Power
 ===============

 Overview
 --------

+In this lesson, you will learn to use a battery to control your motor control circuit.
 Batteries offer a great way to power mobile robotic devices.
 Many are easily rechargeable and can provide large amounts of current for motors and other high current devices.
 There are many types of batteries defined by their chemistry.
 The common non-rechargable AAA or AA batteries are alkaline.
 Many AAA or AA rechargeable batteries are either nickel metal hydroxide (Ni-Mh) or nickel–cadmium (Ni-Cd).
 The batteries found in cell phones, laptops and electric cars are typically are either lithium-ion (Li-ion) or lithium-polymer (Li-Po).

 For the most part, we use Lithium Polymer (LiPo) batteries in our projects.
 The advantage of these sorts of batteries are that they can provide a large amount of power for their size and weight.
 They can be recharged quickly and can last much longer than other types of storage batteries. **DANGER:** The disadvantage is that if they are not managed carefully they can catch fire or even explode. *Explosions are bad.*